 - The highest risk is backdrafting of other gas appliances such as a furnace or water heater that are not sealed combustion.

-- Significant air pulled through leaks in wall systems not only reduces indoor air quality because whatever is in the walls gets pulled in to the house but moisture pulled in to wall cavities from outside can result in mold in the walls which can be a very significant health risk for many people.
+- Air pulled through leaks in wall systems reduces indoor air quality because whatever is in the walls gets pulled in to the house

 Some Current Solutions